bwvisu/bwvisu.github.io/docs/user-docs/getting-started.md

-# Gettings started with bwVisu
+# Getting started with bwVisu

 **Important: bwVisu does not possess a storage backend.
 In order to access your data with bwVisu, it must reside on the bwForCluster MLS&WISO or SDS@hd.
 Data persistence is not guaranteed in your home directory on the bwVisu system itself.**